The Soldier’s Reward: Roman Citizenship and Biblical Echoes in Germany

-“I don’t think it will be open when you get there,” she said, shaking her head.
+“I don’t think it will be open by the time you get there,” she said, shaking her head.

 Modern Passsau is located at the junction of three rivers: the Danube (or Donau) is joined by the Inn from the north and the Ilz from the north.
 This place was strategic and heavily fortified in the Roman period.
 Roman-era findspots marked by circles.
 Image from signage in the Römermuseum.